PAINTING BY OTHER MEANS: A one-day international symposium with the Gerhard Richter Archive on 17 July 2023. 10am @ Albertinum, Dresden

-My monograph on the work of American abstract painter Jacqueline Humphries is now in publication.
-It will appear in the Contemporary Painting series with the UK publisher Lund Humphries in 2022.
+My monograph on the work of American abstract painter Jacqueline Humphries is now available for purchase.
+It is in the Contemporary Painting series with the UK publisher Lund Humphries, published in 2022.

 I spent the year of confinements, curfews, and Coronamania writing a series of essays.
 The essays explore issues such as isolation, connection, and the replacement of the sensual with technology—all inspired by works of art and visual culture.